geekquest/learn.geekquest.mw/docs/How-to-Integrate-your-web-app-with-the-National-Bank-of-Malawi-Payment-Gateway.md

 $apiUsername ="apiUsername";
 $merchant ="MerchatId";
 ```
-## 4. Define the interaction.returnUrl.
+## 5. Define the interaction.returnUrl.

-The gateway will need the returnUrl to redirect the payer after the checkout session.
+As pre-empted in __step 3__, the gateway will need the __$returnUrl__ to redirect the payer after the checkout session.
 Possibly, when redirected the payer can be  presented with the payment status or any desired message including a receipt.
-Hence we must provide the interaction.returnUrl in the Create Checkout Session operation.

 ```php
 $returnUrl = "https://returnurl.com";
 ```
-## 5. Generate and define the API Password
+## 6. Your API Password

 You should generate the API password in the Merchant Administration Portal.
-Administrator login credentials will be provided to you by NBM when you are successfully on boarded to the gateway.
-As an administrator, you should create a new operator with permissions to generate the API password.
+Administrator login credentials are provided to you by NBM when you are successfully on boarded on the gateway as a merchant.
+As an administrator, you will need to create a new operator with permissions to generate the API password.

-Then in the code define and assign the apiPassword as below.

 ```php
 $apiPassword ="yourMerchantPortalGeneratedApiPassword";
 ```
-## 6. Define the base url for requesting the checkout session.
+## 7. The base url for requesting the checkout session.

+You will be provided with the base url for the test environment for testing purposes.
+You will then switch to a production base url.

 ```php
 $baseUrl =  "https://nbm.gateway.mastercard.com/api/nvp/version/49";

 ```
 Then we need to Initiate a curl with the Create Checkout Session operation.
-The request should include the payment and the interaction data, as well as the completion instructions. we have already defined the needed parameters as above.
+The request should include the payment and the interaction data, as well as the completion instructions. we have already defined the needed parameters from __step 4__.

 ```php
 $ch = curl_init();